AnChii33/NCrypt/README.md

 - **UI:** Tkinter
 - **Database:** MongoDB

+# IMPORTANT:
-# IMPORTANT: NCrypt is a prototype and not a fully developed encryption product.
-Use it for educational and experimental purposes only.
+- # NCrypt is a prototype and not a fully developed encryption product.
+- # Bugs may be present in the code.
+- # Use it for educational and experimental purposes only.